SAP/PyRFC/doc/install.rst

 are already installed on your system, you can pip install the :mod:`pyrfc` wheel from the `latest release <https://github.com/SAP/PyRFC/releases/latest>`_, or clone this repository and build :mod:`pyrfc` from the source code, following :ref:`build`.

-Use the Python 3 and the latest pyrfc and SAP NW RFC SDK release (fully backwards compatible).
+Use the Python 3 and the latest pyrfc and SAP NWRFC SDK release (fully backwards compatible).

 .. _install-c-connector:

-SAP NW RFC SDK Installation
+SAP NWRFC SDK Installation
 ===========================

-If SAP NW RFC SDK is already installed on your system, you may verify the installation by running the ``rfcexec`` utility, without any parameter.
+If SAP NWRFC SDK is already installed on your system, you may verify the installation by running the ``rfcexec`` utility, without any parameter.

-The error message like below indicates that SAP NW RFC SDK installation is technically correct, expecting more input parameters.
+The error message like below indicates that SAP NWRFC SDK installation is technically correct, expecting more input parameters.
 Different error message may be caused by missing Windows C++ binary for example, or another installation inconsistency:

      .. code-block:: sh